howdoicomputer/emacs-habitica/README.md

 # Introduction

-emacs-habitica is an Emacs integration for the online productivity application [Habitica](https://habitica.com).
-I also hope this repository and plugin serves an example for writing an extension to Emacs.
+Emacs-habitica is an Emacs integration for the online productivity application [Habitica](https://habitica.com).

 # Current Status

 This emacs package is completely unusable and in alpha status.

 # Usage

+Under construction :)

 ## Installation